Interview: ORIGINALS… Mark Archer, Altern 8 (Part One)

 I was lumped in with him, in a way, I didn’t have much choice in the matter.
 If there had been another keyboard player, I would have probably worked with him, but there wasn’t… so it was me and Chris.

-[Part two to follow tomorrow, in which Mark discusses the influence of Detroit techno on his sound, the birth of Altern 8, and appearing on Top of the Pops alongside a giant tub of Vicks VapoRub.] 🙂
+[PART TWO can be found here, in which Mark discusses the influence of Detroit techno on his sound, the birth of Altern 8, and appearing on Top of the Pops alongside a giant tub of Vicks VapoRub.] 🙂